MichalFurman/PDOModel/README.md

 # PDO Model
-PDO access class with PDO model.
+PDO access class with PDO model - version 1.0.2

 ## Changes from version 1.0.0
 - changed database table declaration in model - now You have to declare table in constructor as a parent property after PDOAccess instance,
-- changed execution protected methods in model - now You don't set name of table as parameter in execute method - table is declared by constructor,
+- changed execution protected methods in model - now You don't have to set name of table as parameter in execute method - table is declared by constructor,
 - added two public methods - "set_table" and "get_table" - methods are setter and getter for change declared name of table in constructor during model life,
-- changed way of execution public method: exist - now You can set a table for this method as the last calling parameter, if You don't declare this parameter method will execute on exist declared table by constructor,
+- changed way of execution public method "exist" - now You can set a table for this method as the last calling parameter, if You don't declare this parameter method will execute on exist declared table by constructor,

 ## Simple Instalation